1 Bg 15-1972: The Yoga of the Supreme Person

 > perceive all these things is fortunate.
 Every living entity

-> is quitting his body under certain circumstances; he is
+> is quitting his body under certain circumstances, he is

-> living under certain circumstances and enjoying
+> living under certain circumstances, and he is enjoying

 > under certain circumstances under the spell of material